Mael-J/mstarpy/docs/_info/getting_started.rst

     3  Abionyx Pharma Ordinary Shares       0P00015JGM          Healthcare 4                       Abivax SA       0P00016673          Healthcare

-Tips : You can get different exchange by looking at the variable EXCHANGE in mstarpy.utils
+Tips : You can get different exchange by looking at the variable EXCHANGE in mstarpy.utils.
+'WORLDWIDE_EQUITY' allows you to search in all exchanges.

 .. code-block:: python